-This process will be managed in cooperation with the Construction Manager (Project Wide), Project Managers, Utilities Manager, Interface Manager and Environment Manager.
+This process will be managed in cooperation with the Construction Manager (Project Wide), Project Managers, Utilities Manager, Interface Manager and the Environment and Sustainability Lead.
 The process of consultation would include:

 - Provision of regular updates to the detailed construction program, construction sites and haul routes - Identification of key potential conflict points with other construction projects or maintenance activities - Identification of opportunities to modify program or scope to minimise conflict points - Opportunities to retain or maximise respite for potentially affected receivers.